Sue: Bob Baker. Why do I know that name?

-Sue has never seen an episode of Stargate, so that was a big leap for her as well.
+Sue has never seen a single episode of Stargate, so that was a massive leap for her as well.

-As the credits roll at the halfway point, Sue sums up:
+As the credits begin to roll, Sue sums up:

 Sue: I like the plot.
 I like the plot a lot.

-Sue: It wasn’t bad at all.
-The monsters are a bit silly but they don’t turn up very much.
-It’s definitely well above average so far.
+Sue: It wasn’t that bad at all.
+The monsters are a bit silly, but they don’t turn up very much.
+It’s definitely above average so far.

 Sue: And today’s monster based on a sexual organ is…

-As the Doctor battles to free himself, Sue leans forward in her chair.
+As the Doctor tries to free himself, Sue leans forward in her chair.